 There is already a range of spatially managed areas, including MPAs, and the merits of those already in place could usefully be examined to gauge their efficacy for various elasmobranchs.

 There needs to be a sound knowledge base with which to gauge likely changes to fisher’s behaviour (e.g. changes to fishing gears, practices or grounds), and the wider ecosystem impacts of such changes.
 For example, a ‘closed area’ may simply re-distribute effort to the border of the protected area, or displace fishing effort to a different, and potentially another ‘sensitive’ area.
+Although shark sanctuaries may have the intended effect of reducing shark mortality, there is a need to address bycatch within shark sanctuary regulations, and to collect baseline data that can be used to monitor sanctuary effectiveness and make changes over time as needed (e.g., if fishing techniques change or if the range of the species changes over time).

 Species-specific considerations